 Burning fat as fuel: Some of the most interesting recent research into L-carnitine supplementation focuses on how it can enhance athletic performance.
 In one study, University of Nottingham Medical School researchers had one group of athletes consume 2 grams of L-carnitine along with 80 grams of a high-glycemic carb first thing in the morning and four hours later for 24 weeks.
 Another group only took the carbs.

-Decreased Muscle Soreness, Improved Recovery: In a number of studies on human subjects, L-Carnitine doses of just 1-2g per day have been shown to significantly reduce muscle damage from strenuous exercise, and improved recovery to exercise.[3-6] L-carnitine has also been shown to decrease muscle soreness.
+Decreased Muscle Soreness, Improved Recovery: In a number of studies on human subjects, L-carnitine doses of just 1-2 grams per day have been shown to significantly reduce muscle damage from strenuous exercise, and improved recovery to exercise.[3-6] It has also been shown to decrease muscle soreness.
 The best part?
 It wasn't rats doing these workouts.
 It was healthy, active men and women.

 Are There Side Effects to L-Carnitine Supplementation?

-There are few negative side effects from L-carnitine supplementation at reasonable doses.
+There are few negative side effects from this supplement at reasonable doses.
 It can cause nausea, abdominal cramps, vomiting, and diarrhea when taken in high doses.
 Rare side effects can include muscle weakness in uremic patients and seizures in people with seizure disorders.

 How Should I Stack L-Carnitine?

-Quite simply, the most important thing you take with L-carnitine is carbs.
-Some early studies showed no benefit of L-carnitine because they failed to adequately raise muscle L-carnitine levels.
+Quite simply, take it with carbs.
+Some early studies showed no benefit of carnitine because they failed to adequately raise muscle carnitine levels.
 This was because the supplement wasn't taken at the right time, when insulin would be spiked and muscle uptake would be adequate.